tonyketcham/puerh.wtf/content/tastings/daily-jinjunmei.md

   first_infusion_duration: 10
   infusion_increment: 5
 ---
 The dry leaf has an aroma very unique to quality jin jun mei that sets it far apart from something like a Dian Hong.
 It's got a tangy, roasted cream note with lychee and rose to top it off.

 ### Infusions

 1. The wet leaf has a complex aroma that's difficult to describe.
 It's very almondy, with a charred fruit and roasted floral aspect.
-There's definitely a ton there with some sour, sweet, savory, and vegetal notes that I'm not experienced enough to map.
+There's definitely a ton there with some sour, sweet, savory, and vegetal notes that I'm not experienced enough to map (Update: little gf identified green bean and she is so true).
 The flavor is almost like a fruity herbal tisane, it's quite intense.
 There's a really intriguing chocolatey note, kind of like those fancy assorted chocolate-covered mystery boxes with solid and cream-filled biscuit things.
 A bit of strawberry and plum.
 I'm also getting a bittersweet almond finish wrapped in florals.
 That strawberry plum stays with the aftertaste for quite a long time.
 There's a lot of life to this and it's incredibly cheap.
 2. The wet leaf has an even stronger almond, Turkish delight scent.
 The flavor carries a large portion of that smell as well.
 You could probably get away with a bit less leaf than what I've done - it's pretty intense but not overbrewed.
 3. Tangy rosewater with a hint of vegetation and fleeting sweetness that is all consumed by rose and plum.
 4. Upped to 125mL water.
 A 5g leaf/100mL water would be a fine ratio for this one.
 The experience is quite consistent with the previous brews.